 Lastly, let’s not forget about distributors get run over by competition, too.
 Retailers try to get their products directly from manufacturers.
-Big box stores are moving their private labels from generic Milk and Cheese to the territory of fancy marketing that mimics high end brands both by looks and quality.
+Big box stores are moving their private labels from generic Milk and Cheese to the territory of fancy marketing that mimics high-end brands both by looks and quality.
 And manufacturers are more and more selling directly or through online channels.
-Some distributors have successfully approached consumers and changed their business into online marketplaces.
+Some distributors have successfully approached consumers and changed their business to online marketplaces.

 For those distributors who have not gone online, the day ain’t over yet.
-They’re in charge, if their business is focused on certain product groups, especially the ones that are regulated, or rely on a plethora of sources, or come from overseas seasonally and in huge quantities.
+They’re in charge of their business is focused on certain product groups, especially the ones that are regulated, or rely on a plethora of sources, or come from overseas seasonally and in huge quantities.
 Pharmaceuticals, firearms, exotic teas, herbs and coffees, grains and vegetables.

 For the rest of distributors and wholesalers, the only hope is to perfect their supply system.
 The key factor here is to integrate the warehouse software with clients’ inventory management software.